ualibweb/folio-docs/content/en/docs/Settings/Settings_courses/settings_courses.md

 ### Deleting a course type

-1. Find the Course Type you want to delete and click the **delete icon**.
+1. Find the Course Type you want to delete and click the **trash can icon**.
 2. In the **Delete Course Types** dialog, click **Delete**.
 A confirmation message appears and the term is deleted.